maciuozz/CI-CD/README.md

         end
     end

-In the Makefile there are 5 targets: ***clean, build, test, exec***.
+In the Makefile there are 5 targets: ***clean, build, test, exec, package***.
 It is possible to try the application locally and execute all targets using a single command:

     make all